Theoretical Foundations of Conformal Prediction: Algorithmic stability and prediction with the jackknife

 Here $\hf$ is the model trained on the full training set, $\hf = \cA(((X_j,Y_j))_{j\in[n]})$, while for each $i\in[n]$, $\hf_{-i}$ is the leave-one-out model, $\hf_{-i} = \cA(((X_j,Y_j))_{j\in[n]\setminus\{i\}})$.

-We will now see that, while it is not possible to prove $1-\alpha$ coverage for the jackknife interval (without adding even more assumptions), algorithmic stability enables us to establish coverage at a level that is nearly the target level $1-\alpha$, for a slightly inflated version of the jackknife interval.
+We will now see that algorithmic stability enables us to establish coverage at a level that is nearly the target level $1-\alpha$, for a slightly inflated version of the jackknife interval.

-\begin{theorem} Suppose $(X_1,Y_1),\dots,(X_{n+1},Y_{n+1})$ are drawn i.i.d.\ from some distribution $P$, and assume that $\cA$ satisfies algorithmic stability as in Definition~\ref{def:alg_stab_eps_delta} with parameters $\epsilon, \delta\geq 0$.
-Assume also that $\cA$ is symmetric in the input data.
+\begin{theorem}[Coverage guarantee for jackknife under algorithmic stability] Suppose $(X_1,Y_1),\dots,(X_{n+1},Y_{n+1})$ are drawn i.i.d.\ from some distribution $P$, and assume that $\cA$ is a symmetric algorithm that satisfies algorithmic stability as in Definition~\ref{def:alg_stab_eps_delta} with parameters $\epsilon, \delta\geq 0$.
 Then the inflated jackknife prediction interval

 satisfies